 1. Compare the proposed rules to parallel federal rules or standards set by a state or national licensing agency or accreditation association, if any exist.

-There are no parallel federal rules or standards set by a state or national licensing agency.
+There are no parallel federal rules or standards set by a state or national licensing agency or accreditation association.